Privacy & Cybersecurity, Faculty and Staff Email Auto-forwarding Retirement FAQ

 What if I was forwarding to an Illinois Google Email account (g.illinois.edu)?

 In addition to not having ability to know about or react to cybersecurity events outside the O365 environment, the university does not support use of Google email for employees.
-Email forwarding to Illinois Google will no longer be an option for those university employees who have a primary affiliation of faculty or staff.
+Email forwarding to Illinois Google is not a supported option for university employees who have a primary affiliation of faculty or staff.

 What if I am forwarding to an Illinois subdomain or departmental Email account (*@dept.illinois.edu)?